 Social Media tools can be used alongside traditional classroom-based training.

 - Provide links to additional info, articles, examples, etc.

 - Instructors can spread pre-reading info and link to content prior to an event.
 This can ensure students enter a course on an equal level and have a basic understanding before entering the classroom.

 - Speaking about classes or presentations, it reinforces the knowledge that was passed to students.

 - Micro-blogging can be good to get feedback after classes, post tips of the day, etc.

 - Companies or individuals can post updates to keep an online presence.

-Get going now!
 The days of individual learning and personal goals are over.
 The focus is now on learning through social interactions and collaboration, and Social Learning platforms facilitates connections with individuals with a common task from around the world, fostering development, knowledge expansion and even cultural sensibility.